canmios/Exercise/README.md

 -----------

 We have provided a few basic services for use in our e-commerce application:
-- ProductService - get products by their id & verify if a product is valid
+- ProductService - get productEntities by their id & verify if a productRepository is valid
-- CartService - add a product to a cart
+- CartService - add a productRepository to a cart
 - LocationService - get nearby stores of a given location
-- InventoryService - checks if inventory exists for a product in a nearby store or in the distribution center
+- InventoryService - checks if inventory exists for a productRepository in a nearby store or in the distribution center
 - DistributionCenterService - checks if inventory exists in the distribution center

 #### REST Services ####

 We currently only have one web service for clients to interact with, our CartWebService.
-This service allows clients to add a product to a cart.
+This service allows clients to add a productRepository to a cart.

 Cool, but what do I need to do...
 -----------